United States

 Conclusion

 The Savannah is a lifestyle choice, not just a pet.
-They require time, patience, and a sense of humor.
-But for the right person, living with a Savannah is a thrilling experience—a chance to share your home with a creature that embodies the spirit of the wild.
+They require time, space, creativity, and a genuine sense of humour.
+But for the right person, living with a Savannah is a thrilling, humbling, and daily-astonishing experience—a chance to share your home with a creature that carries the spirit of the African wild in its spotted coat and its spectacular, effortless leap.

 Key Characteristics